Bert-Proesmans/bert-proesmans.github.io/content/2021-05-24-I-too-prefer-making-useless-stuff.md

 +++
-title = "I too prefer making useless stuff" description = "To toy or not with your projects."
+title = "I too enjoy making useless stuff" description = "To toy or not with your projects."

 date = 2021-05-24T18:00:00Z
-updated = 2021-05-24
+updated = 2021-05-29

 [taxonomies]
 categories = ["Hacker News"]